psf/requests/docs/user/quickstart.rst

     >>> r.history
     []

-If you're using POST, PUT, PATCH, *&c*, you can also explicitly enable redirection as well::
+If you're using POST, PUT, PATCH, DELETE or HEAD, you can enable redirection as well::

     >>> r = requests.post('http://github.com', allow_redirects=True)